AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Table/Configure an auto-increment primary key column.md

 # Configure an auto-increment primary key column

 This topic describes how to configure an auto-increment primary key column.
-An auto-increment primary key column cannot be the partition key.
-If you write data to a table that contains an auto-increment primary key column, you do not need to specify a value for the auto-increment primary key column because Tablestore generates a value for the auto-increment primary key column.
-The generated value for the auto-increment primary key column is unique, and all values in auto-increment primary key columns increase sequentially in a partition key.
+You cannot set a partition key to an auto-increment column.
+If you write data to a table that contains an auto-increment primary key column, you do not need to specify specific values for the auto-increment primary key column because Tablestore generates values for the auto-increment primary key column.
+Values generated for the auto-increment primary key column are unique and consecutive within the partition that shares the same partition key value.

-**Note:** Tablestore SDK for Java V4.2.0 and later allow you to configure auto-increment primary key columns.
+**Note:** Tablestore SDK for Java 4.2.0 and later allow you to configure auto-increment primary key columns.

 ## Prerequisites